MultisampledNight/MultisampledNight/README.md

 ## What you can find here

 Not much, at least as of now.
-You might like my Vim colorscheme.
-The Discord bot you see (the `archer`) is my first one ever and my configs are just here in case someone wants them.
+You might like my Vim colorschemes: [`samplednight`](https://github.com/MultisampledNight/samplednight) in case you don't care about balance, and [`silentmission`](https://github.com/MultisampledNight/silentmission) in case you want another useless theme.
+Else, only some tools and libraries lay around here, probably not of much interest.
+My configs are just here if someone wants them.
 Or a part.
 Like I take sometimes parts of the configuration of others.
 Currently I'm working on my first bigger project in Rust.

 ## How to contact me

-It's probably better if you just look at the author's email of a recent commit, as I might forget updating here.
+It's probably better if you look at the author's email of a recent commit, as I might forget updating here.
 Or you just use the platform/communication way you met me on.

 About my nick: Technically it's `MultisampledNight`, or `multisn8` (notice the capitalization) for short, but Multi, Multisn or any other variants are also okay.
 About the pronouns, again, technically they are he/him, but I won't be mad if you miss them (Actually I'm the opinion that it shouldn't matter at all, but that's another story).